-Gintaras Rinkevičius is a graduate of St Petersburg and Moscow State Tchaikovsky conservatories and winner of three international conducting competitions.
+Gintaras Rinkevičius is a graduate of St Petersburg and Moscow State Tchaikovsky conservatories.

 1994 – Lithuanian National Prize in Culture and Art

 1997 – Order of the Lithuanian Grand Duke Gediminas Officer's Cross